johnnyy5929/sep10-freedom-project/blog/entry06.md

 Barlow

-So I made my plan and wireframe and was starting
+So I made my plan and wireframe and was starting to code everything.

 ## Sources